wheremyfoodat/PSXBD/README.md

 # PSXBD
-WIP PSX BIOS decompilation for personal use
+WIP commented PS1 BIOS decompilation for personal use